canalplus/rx-player/doc/architecture/files.md

 ### src/core/init/: Content initialization #####################################

-This is the central part which download manifests, initialize MSE and EME APIs, instanciate the Buffer and link together many subparts of the player.
+This is the central part which download manifests, initialize MSE and EME APIs, instanciate the central `StreamOrchestrator` (which will allow to download and push segments so the content can play) and link together many subparts of the player.

 <a name="src-tests"></a>